afzalamu/NASSCOM-VSD-SOC-Design-Program/README.md

 ## Lab challenge to find missing or Incorrect rules and fix them
-After updatinf the tech file, lus ethe following commands:
+After updating the tech file, use the following commands:
 ```
 tech load sky130A.tech
 drc check
 drc style drc(full)
 ```
 ![image](https://github.com/user-attachments/assets/4bfb7e93-8fa6-4969-915d-956d09f2b472)
-Now, we can see as we apply teh contact the errors are removed.
+Now, we can see as we apply the contact the errors are removed.